bkis/notyourface/README.md

 - Type: `unknown` (optional)
 - Default: A random seed.

 An optional (but recommended) seed.
-This can be anything: A string, a number, an object, etc. The output will be stable as long as the same seed is used with the same set of other options.
-Please use something that is unique about what the avatar is going to represent, like a username.
+This can be anything: A string, a number, an object, etc. **The output will be stable as long as the same seed is used with the same set of other options.**

+Use something that is unique about what the avatar is going to represent, like a username.
 Also, whatever you use as a seed input should be JSON-serializable or at least produce a meaningful string representation.
 Internally, the seed is converted to a string (using `JSON.stringify` or `String(seed)` as a fallback) and then hashed to a number.

 ### `size`